Property Tax Rebate for Vacant Commercial & Industrial Buildings

 When submitting an application please ensure a building floor plan is included, as well as any applicable lease documents.

 If you are downloading the application, please note that it should be printed on legal size paper (8.5" by 14"), in portrait format.
 The application should be completed and signed, and the Appendix signed in front of a Commissioner for signing oaths.
-Upon completion, the Application and Appendix should be delivered in person or via mail (no fax or e-mail) to The Corporation of the City of Sarnia, City Hall, to the attention of the City Treasurer.
+Upon completion, the Application and Appendix should be delivered in person, via mail to the City of Sarnia, c/o Customer Service, 1st Floor City Hall, to the attention of the City Treasurer or emailed to email@example.com.
+Please do not send via fax.

 Tax Rebate for Eligible Charities and Similar Organizations